microsoft/alguidelines/content/NAVPatterns/1-patterns/creating-custom-charts/index.md

 To do this, you need the following:

 * A setup record to store the data.
 You can use the **Business Chart User Setup** table (487) or create a new setup table if you need to store more information.
 * A management codeunit to write/apply the settings to the chart and to encapsulate other logic.
-Since we should not write code on pages, the code for the actions and other logic that does not apply to the setup record****should go in this codeunit.
+Since we should not write code on pages, the code for the actions and other logic that does not apply to the setup record should go in this codeunit.
 * Setup pages where users can customize how the chart is shown and set different settings.

-The relation between the components is visualized in the following diagram\[
+The relation between the components is visualized in the following diagram:

 [![ ][image3]][anchor3]